tknerr/linus-kitchen/README.md

 $ vagrant provision
 ```

+Again, watch the console output to see the results.

 ## Attributes

 You can configure the following attributes via `chef.json` in the Vagrantfile:

 * `node['devbox']['user']` - the user you work with on the box (e.g. johndoe)
 * `node['devbox']['group']` - the group of the above user to be created